Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 But too often, inferior nutrients sabotage your opportunity to get maximum harvest weight, potency, taste and quality from your marijuana growing.

 This isn’t a new problem for cannabis cultivators.
 Fact is, the hydroponics nutrients industry isn’t well-regulated by consumer protection government agencies.
-Growers have to dig deep into the product claims and integrity of nutrients manufacturers to protect themselves from nutrients ripoffs.
+Growers have to dig deep into nutrients manufacturer product claims and integrity to protect themselves from nutrients ripoffs.

 Yes, there are so-called “label police” in many states who enforce weak regulations about what nutrients manufacturers say on product labels.
 Some state’s fertilizer regulators seek to ban so-called “pesticide” or “plant growth regulator” ingredients.